-Ever since the original Samsung Galaxy Gear was unveiled back in September 2013, we've seen some of the world's best smartwatches land from the Korean company - but which Samsung smartwatch should you buy?
+Ever since the original Samsung Galaxy Gear was unveiled back in September 2013, we've seen some great smartwatches land from the Korean company - but which Samsung smartwatch should you buy?
 What Samsung smartwatch is the best for you?

 If you're interested to see why you should opt for a Samsung device, though, read on to see what's currently on offer...

 The Gear S3 comes in two flavours, the Frontier or Classic, and both will appeal to very different watch owners.

 If you want something with a more rugged, outdoor watch vibe, the Frontier is a safe bet.
 Although its bulky 46mm frame undeniably makes it a more masculine watch, Samsung has thrown in features such as LTE support and Wi-Fi to help this model become a standalone option.